 This is what makes shiny objects so appealing.
 When things are tough, the shiny object serves as a welcome distraction.
 It’s usually at this point when I start to convince myself that if I pivot in this new direction then I can find the ever-elusive idea of success that I’ve been longing for.

-So what did I do instead of digging into the issues of building The Watchlist?
+So what did I do instead of digging into the issues?
 I pivoted.
 When my pivot didn’t go as planned, I pivoted again.
 I spent most of 2018 trying to find a foolproof business strategy that would lead to success.
 I tried to copy what the people I admired were doing because it seemed like they had it figured out.

 What I missed from the countless podcasts, books and YouTube videos I watched was the fact that every business owner is constantly balancing on the business work and in the business work.
 The part of my brain that was constantly trying to work on the business and find a surefire path to revenue was afraid to allow the other part of my brain the freedom to begin working in the business.
 Not until I was sure that those efforts would be rewarded with positive ROI.
 So instead of going all in on any one idea, I searched and pursued at least 5 different ideas that I loved before ending up right back where I was in that hotel room in Chicago.
 Then it hit me.